stevencombs/retrocombs.github.io/_drafts/2020-02-11-lenovo-smart-tab-review.md

 ### CPU

 We talked about the OS, now let's talk tech and hardware.
-The Lenovo is powered by the now 3 year-old[Qualcomm Snapdragon 439](https://www.qualcomm.com/products/snapdragon-439-mobile-platform) 64 bit, 2 Ghz,  octo-core/thread processor.
+The Lenovo is powered by the now 3 year-old [Qualcomm Snapdragon 439](https://www.qualcomm.com/products/snapdragon-439-mobile-platform) 64 bit, 2 Ghz,  octo-core/thread processor.
 You would think with all that giga, octo, and thread count stuff, this would be a monster processor; however, online descriptions tout this chip as a "lower mainstream system on a chip (SOC)."
 In other words, don't expect amazing performance but just enough.
 And that's about right.
 The chip works fine for this device and most operations are smooth.
 App launching is tidy and multitasking is seamless.
 More on this as we talk about memory.

 ![](https://www.stevencombs.com/images/posts/lenovo/cpu.jpg)